ethanmiller1/Family-Ideas/Professional Journal/Software Stories.md

 | [https for service discovery](https://github.com/AAInternal/tnt-support/issues/6659)                                         |          |
 | [Access to ePaas lower environment with QCorp credentials](https://github.com/AAInternal/tnt-support/issues/3991)            |          |
 | [UnknownHostException with Sabre (sws-crt-as.cert.havail.sabre.com)](https://github.com/AAInternal/tnt-support/issues/13581) |          |

+## GitOps

+We recently had a deadline to move all of our Repos, Pipelines, Builds over from ADOS to ADOC, and the way we had our Kubernetes resources configured, we have this KubeTemplates repo with tokens that can be replaced by pipeline variables.
+So every single release pipeline had like 80 variables.
+A bunch of them are in variable groups, but it's a mess to carry those over.

+Brandon Benham has created a [Task Group](https://azuredevops.aa.com/USAIT/eTDS/_taskgroup/36b73192-633f-4bb6-b7f2-0b3da716a886) in ADO  to include in your [Release Pipeline](https://azuredevops.aa.com/USAIT/eTDS/_releaseDefinition?definitionId=295&_a=definition-tasks&environmentId=1950) that scans your repository for [Kubernetes yamls](https://azuredevops.aa.com/USAIT/eTDS/_git/appriss-processor?path=%2Fsrc%2Fmain%2Fresources%2Fdeployment.yml) and applies them if they're present.
+There is also a [Task Group](https://azuredevops.aa.com/USAIT/eTDS/_taskgroup/22e2f418-b745-48bc-8a66-21bea724d592) that pushed your Docker Images to packages.aa.com in your [Build Pipeline](https://azuredevops.aa.com/USAIT/eTDS/_apps/hub/ms.vss-ciworkflow.build-ci-hub?_a=edit-build-definition&id=13636).
+We are wanting to stick our toes in the water and see if we like this approach, and maybe show it as a vision for the future.
+These are the advantages we are excited to try out:

+1. Your Runtime settings are versioned together with the code base.
+2. The Runtime variables are not scattered out everywhere "point and click" in ADO.
+3. In ADO today, every app gets an Ingress, a Service, and everything in the Templates whether the app needs it or not.
+Most of the apps don't need an Ingress.
+We're creating all these things that we don't need because we're using the templates.
+Here if you don't need it, you just don't add it.
+4. Also all your files are here together, which allows you to run mini-kube locally, or K3s etc. Here you can test within your own ecosystem.
+5. The Deployment yamls aren't hidden from the developers, and you can see for yourself the final product of what you're applying in Kubernetes.
+It makes more sense when you see the values rather than variable placeholders making it complex.
+6. [KubeTemplates](https://azuredevops.aa.com/USAIT/eTDS/_git/KubeDeploy?path=%2Fdeployment-templates-v3) are heavy-weight on the ADO side.
+We want to bring these configurations as close to our applications as possible.